Pop Culture Madness!

 • John Bardeen and Walter Brattain, with William Shockley, demonstrated the transistor was invented in New Jersey.
 It was probably the most important invention of the last 100 years.

-• 1 once of gold value: $43.00
+• One once of gold value: $43.00

-• After Haiti defeated France to earn it's independence in 1804, France returned 20 years later with warships and demanded 150 million francs in gold to compensate for lost property.
+• After Haiti defeated France to earn independence in 1804, France returned 20 years later with warships and demanded 150 million francs in gold to compensate for lost property.
 Haiti did not pay off this debt until 1947.

 World Series Champions